theforeman/foreman_bootdisk/README.md

 The templates used on the boot disks themselves are read-only so they can be updated in new versions of the plugin.
-To customise, copy the contents to a new template and set the name in More>Settings>Bootdisk.
+To customise, copy the contents to a new template and set the name in Administer>Settings>Bootdisk.

-An OS gPXE provisioning template is required, preferably "Kickstart boot disk gPXE" (as supplied by this plugin).
-Ensure the OSes are ticked under the Associations tab and that the gPXE template is selected under the Templates tab on the OS.
+An OS iPXE provisioning template is required, preferably "Kickstart default iPXE".
+Ensure the OSes are ticked under the Associations tab and that the iPXE template is selected under the Templates tab on the OS.

 Lastly, the OS provision template (i.e. kickstart/preseed) should provide the static IP details required to configure the OS.
 For a kickstart file, the following configuration will do this:

     network --bootproto <%= @static ? "static" : "dhcp" %> --hostname <%= @host %> <%= "--ip=#{@host.ip} --netmask=#{@host.subnet.mask} --gateway=#{@host.subnet.gateway} --nameserver=#{@host.subnet.dns_primary},#{@host.subnet.dns_secondary}" if @static %>

+Foreman's default kickstart file is ready to use.

 ## Available images